suyash-26/live_polling_frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Issues Faced:

+1. After deploying on vercel, if i was reloading the page on any route other than root route(/) i was getting 404 NOT_FOUND.

+Reason & Soln ===>

+Reason for the 404 Error
+What's Happening:
+When you refresh a route like /about on Vercel:

+Browser sends request to yourdomain.com/about

+Vercel looks for a physical file/folder called /about in your build output

+No such file exists (it's a React Router virtual route)

+Vercel returns 404 because it can't find the resource

+Why This Occurs:
+SPA Nature: Your React app is a Single Page Application

+Client-side Routing: React Router handles navigation in the browser, not on the server

+No Physical Files: Routes like /about, /contact don't correspond to actual files in your dist folder

+Server Doesn't Know: Vercel's server needs to be told to serve index.html for all routes

+Soln =>

+use vercel.json file for configuration and most important part is "cleanUrls": false, in that as making it true persists error